csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

 Standard Firmata) and Pd.
 Later we can consider the options for further communication from Pd to Csound.

-Assuming that the
+Assuming that the&nbsp;
 [Arduino IDE](https://www.arduino.cc/en/main/software) (integrated
 development environment) has been installed and that the Arduino has been connected, we should then open and upload a Firmata sketch.
 One can normally be found by going to _File -> Examples -> Firmata -> ..._
-There will be a variety of flavours from which to choose but _StandardFirmata_ should be a good place to start.
+There will be a variety of flavours from which to choose but &nbsp;_StandardFirmata_ should be a good place to start.
 Choose the appropriate Arduino board type under _Tools -> Board -> ..._ and then choose the relevant serial port under _Tools -> Serial Port -> ..._
 Choosing the appropriate serial port may require some trial and error